fredmerlo/pge/README.md

    ```
    npm run test
    ```
-   The output is verbose, as intended, and there will be a few stack traces.
+   The output is verbose, as intended, so there will be a few stack traces in the output.
 This is expected, several tests check error boundaries and the integrated logger is doing it's job to display the error condition.

 4. Upon completion the test result summary will display:
    ```